About

 - University of Potsdam:

-- Prof. Benno Stabernack, Institute of Computer Science
+- Prof. Dr. Benno Stabernack, Institute of Computer Science

-- Prof. Ulrike Lucke, Institute of Computer Science
+- Prof. Dr. Milos Krstic, Institute of Computer Science (overall project lead)

-- Prof. Oliver Korup, Institute of Environmental Science and Geography
+- Prof. Dr. Oliver Korup, Institute of Environmental Science and Geography

 - Technical University of Munich:

-- Prof. Martin Schulz / Prof. Carsten Trinitis, School of Computation, Information and Technology
+- Prof. Dr. Carsten Trinitis, School of Computation, Information and Technology

-- Prof. Martin Werner, School of Engineering and Design
+- Prof. Dr. Daniel Cremers, School of Computation, Information and Technology

-- Prof. Daniel Cremers, School of Computation, Information and Technology
+- Prof. Dr. Martin Schulz, School of Computation, Information and Technology

 Funder